jmlee337/hotswap-info/autoboot.md

 ![vlcsnap-2025-06-26-18h19m03s840](https://github.com/user-attachments/assets/f00e9dc5-13eb-45d1-b519-5cb70e0c6204)

-Hold the Wii POWER button until the console turns off, then turn it back on and verify that *Priiloader Autoboot* takes you to Slippi Nintendont.
+Hold the Wii POWER button until the console turns off, then turn it back on and verify that it boots to Slippi Nintendont.
+> If the Wii boots to Homebrew Channel instead, even after double checking the previous steps, you have BootMii-boot2 installed.
+Follow the above [Prerequisite: No BootMii-boot2](#prerequisite-no-bootmii-boot2) steps.

 In Slippi Nintendont once all your `Slippi Settings` are set, press L or R to access the second page, `Nintendont Settings`.
 Change `Auto Boot` to `On`: